xieyuheng/inner/persons/sussman/software-design-for-flexibility/src/02-domain-specific-languages.md

 In our example, the primitives are functions, and the means of combination are the combinators `compose`, `parallel-combine`, `spread-combine`, and others we may introduce.

+## Multiple return values

+One can use `values`, `call-with-values`, and `let-values` to handle function with multiple return values.

+The API might comes from the use of CPS as an implementation technique.

+But the API is not as easy to use, even comparing to return a list.

+The most nature API of multiple return values is in stack-based language.

+Note that, "single return value" is a very valuable constraint, it gives us a semantic in which one expression evaluates to another expression.

+The semantic of stack-based language is more complicated, where we execute a statement to get an effect on the stack.